As a fellow writer, you understand that anything that can help you write faster and better (or write at all) is worth its weight in gold.

 3. Samsers Foldable Bluetooth Keyboard With Stand Holder

-If you’re even slightly digitally nomadic, and you like to write on the go, you need to get your hands on this device.
+If you’re even slightly digitally nomadic, and you like to write on the go, you need to get your hands on a smartwatch with a keyboard on this device.
 It’s a tiny QWERTY keyboard that folds in two, becoming so tiny that you can fit it into your back pocket.

 It’s an indispensable travel gadget for a modern writer.
 You simply connect it to your smartphone (or tablet – see above), and voila, you have an instant working station wherever you are.